 Karela, or the Indian bitter melon, is an acquired taste.
-You may first reject it due to its harsh bitterness but once you learn to temper the bitterness and balance it with sweet flavors like sweet potato, jaggery, corn or paneer, that same bitterness becomes just another delicious layer of flavor added.
+Often rejected at first due to its harsh bitterness, but once tempered with sweet flavors like sweet potato, jaggery, corn or paneer, that same bitterness becomes just another delicious layer of flavor added.

 makes 6 small servings